lramac3/Word-Guess-CLI/Readme.md

-# Welcome to Hangman app
+# Welcome to Hangman

-LIRI is a Language Interpretation and Recognition Interface.
-LIRI takes the user's command line input to look up movie info, song info, concert info, or follow written instructions from a text file.
+Hangman is a word guess command-line game.
+It is inspired by the classic word game in which you must guess as many secret words as you can before time runs out!
+Challenge your friends and learn new words.

 ### Getting Started

 If you are downloading the npm package, run the following command in your terminal

 ```
-sudo npm install liri-node-app1 -g
+sudo npm install hangman-app -g
 ```